InvokeAwesome/Aevum/doc/characters/Grace Ahn/character-sketch.md

 She’s smart, and retains information pretty well, but she struggles with diligence, academically speaking.
 She really does have everything it takes to be a decent doctor, but her grades suffer because of procrastination.
-She hates this about herself... but then she buys a shiny new PC game and thinks, "Well, I'll focus better after I beat this."
+She hates this about herself... but then she buys a shiny new indie game during a Steam sale and thinks, "Well, I'll focus better after I beat this."
+(She's also a completionist, so beating these games tends to take quite a while.)

 She has many ambitions and many hobbies, but is a lot better at starting projects than finishing them.